cchudzicki-ocw-testing/RES.3-006_Sp21/content/pages/mentoring-advising-training-resources-google-doc-link-archive-aug-22.md

-Curriculum for Mentoring Skills Workshop:

-Session 1: Introduction to Mentoring and Giving Feedback: Be aware of the characteristics of a good mentor; know the responsibilities of a mentor; know the responsibilities of a mentee; understand the principles of giving feedback; be able to apply a model of feedback in a mentoring relationship

-Session 2: Relationship Management, Communication and Resolving Challenges: Understand the components of Emotional Intelligence (EI); realize how you can enhance your EI to improve your mentoring; realize the importance of self-reflection for effective mentoring; know essential communication skills to enhance your mentoring abilities; be able to reflect on mentoring challenges to improve your ability to mentor

-Session 3: Mentoring Across Generational Difference: Describe the mentoring relationship continuum; mentor effectively across generations; adjust your feedback to different communication styles; give effective feedback in challenging situations

 [3\.
 Mentoring in Research (Stanford, Office of Postdoctoral Affairs)](https://postdocs.stanford.edu/events/series/mentoring-research)

 2-day workshops for postdocs (a video & slides of a short workshop named the same can be found [here](https://vpge.stanford.edu/resources/mentoring-research-skills-mentoring))

 [4\.
 Clinical & Translational Research Mentoring Training Program (UCSF)](http://accelerate.ucsf.edu/training/mtp)

 Lots of mentoring training resources available within this site related to their course materials on 9 topics ranging from communication, diversity, and work-life balance, to institutional orientation and leadership skills.
 Of most interest might be their [extensive library of case studies](http://accelerate.ucsf.edu/training/mdp-cases).

 [5\.
 Faculty Mentoring Workshop (Univ. of Washington)](https://ictr.wisc.edu/mentoring/)

 Based on a curriculum called “Mentor Training for Clinical and Translational Researchers” (developed by CIMER above) which is an 8, 2-hour workshop series.

 [6\.
 Faculty Mentorship Workshop (Indiana School of Medicine)](https://www.mededportal.org/publication/9778/)

 Materials from this multiple-session workshop are provided for download (left of the page).
 Skill-building sessions included are: “Characteristics of Effective Mentors,” “Maintaining the Mentoring Relationship,” and “Generational Issues and Mentoring,” to name a few.
 Additional tools include a mentoring self-assessment form and a workshop evaluation.

 7\.
 Self-paced online trainings: